Scifabric/pybossa/doc/install.rst

 You need first to add a user to your PostgreSQL_ DB::

     sudo su postgres
-    createuser -P tester
+    createuser -d -P pybossa

+Use password `tester` when prompted.

 .. note::
     You should use the same user name that you have used in the settings_local.py and alembic.ini files.

-After running the last command, you will have to answer to these questions:
+After running the last command, you maybe also have to answer to these questions:

 * Shall the new role be a super user?
 Answer **n** (press the **n** key).
 * Shall the new role be allowed to create databases?
 Answer **y** (press the **y** key).